neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 subtitle: Everything you need to know about transitioning from Vercel Postgres to Neon
 enableTableOfContents: true
 isDraft: false
-updatedOn: '2024-12-01T21:48:07.693Z'
+updatedOn: '2025-01-10T19:39:03.481Z'
 ---

 <Admonition type="warning">
-The Vercel Postgres to Neon transition has not started yet.
-Please be advised that until the transition starts, the content in this guide  is subject to change.
+Please be advised that the content in this guide is subject to change over the course of the transition.
 </Admonition>

-In Q4, 2024, Vercel is transitioning its Vercel Postgres stores to a [Vercel Native Integration for Neon Postgres](/docs/guides/vercel-native-integration).
+In Q4 2024 and Q1 2025, Vercel is transitioning its Vercel Postgres stores to a [Vercel Native Integration for Neon Postgres](/docs/guides/vercel-native-integration).

 In case you missed the announcements, you can read them here: